crowdin/mobile-sdk-android/README.md

 - Reload Translations:
     - Real-Time-Preview ON: it will fetch the latest translations from Crowdin and apply changes to UI.

-    - Real-Time-Preview OFF: it will fetch the content from distribution (it won't update UI).
+    - Real-Time-Preview OFF: it will fetch the content from distribution (it won't update UI instantly.
+Translations will be updated on the next application load or Activity change).

 Initialization:
 Add this line to your base Activity onCreate method: